jms-guy/greed/docs/CLI_commands.md

 - `get accounts [item-name]`
     - Returns a list of accounts.
 If an item name is specified, it will return accounts only for that item.
 Otherwise it will return all accounts for user
 - `get transactions <account-name> [flags]`
-    - Returns transactions for an account, takes many optional flags that can be used to sort and display transaction data
+    - Returns transactions for an account, takes many optional flags that can be used to sort and display transaction data on a paginated table
     - Flags
         - Merchant: Filter transactions by merchant name (`--merchant <merchant-name>`)
         - Category: Filter transactions by category (`--category <category-type>`)